 Stephanie Jenkins, a professor of philosophy in the College of Liberal Arts suggested that one of the greatest benefits might be the improvement of the lives of people with disabilities by increasing the accessibility of our social and built environments.
 She used video subtitles for the hard of hearing as an example.
 However, the disadvantages of the same technology might include social pressure that could force people with disabilities to function in normal ways.
 Jenkins’ expertise includes disability studies.

 While introducing a discussion on privacy issues, moderator Thomas Dietterich, OSU professor emeritus in computer science, offered a starting point by way of saying, “I’m astonished at how many people have invited Alexa into their homes to monitor their conversations.”
 Dietterich who is a highly-regarded thought leader in the field of machine learning and robotics was recently interviewed by Terra.
-Read that feature here, and on this page, you will find videos of the panel discussions.
+Read that feature here, and on this page, find videos of the panel discussions.